pierrotm777/SoundModule_Teensy4.0-version/README.md

-# SoundModule_Teensy4.0-version
+# SoundModule Multi Sounds Teensy4.0-version
-Sound Module for Rc boat and Plane
+Sound Module for Rc boat and Plane.
+- Engine sound.
+- Multi Sounds (3 sound in same time).
+- Smoke engine command.

 # Sound_Module
-This Sound Module use handset channels for all commandes.
+This Sound Module use the trainer input in CPPM or SBUS mode for connecte a [BURC encoder](https://github.com/pierrotm777/BURC_Encoder) or a LVGL ESP32 S3 Screen.

 ## PCB version v1.0
 <table cellspacing=0>